Aftab700/aftab700.github.io/content/blog/Intercepting-Android-Traffic-with-BurpSuite/index.md

 ![install CA certificate on Android](images/image-6.png)

-### Copying the certificate to Android device using adb
+### Copying the Certificate to Android device using adb

 First, ensure that your Android device appears in the `adb devices` command.